tarwn/lessthandot-hugo/blogs/content/posts/2010-12-30-red-gate-sql-monitor.md

 To setup the email alerts, go into the configuration page and click, “Email settings”.
 Enter all your information for where to send emails, the sender (which I made, SQLMonitor@mydomain.com) and then mail server settings.

 Next, make sure you setup your alerts and what you want to be alerted on.
-Trust me, your inbox will be filled with alerts that you just don’t want in there.
+Trust me, your inbox will be filled with alerts that you just don't want in there.
 When I say filled, I mean filled.
 It is good that SQL Monitor has a default listing of what to email out.
 I like this very much for a more junior level position where the question may be raised on what really is important.

 <div class="image_block">
   <a href="/media/blogs/DataMgmt/-2.png?mtime=1293723941"><img src="/wp-content/uploads/blogs/DataMgmt/-2.png?mtime=1293723941" alt="" width="624" height="199" /></a>